chen-ye/dr-eds/README.md

 After wake up both RD and Shifter broadcast data.
 RD broadcast it's name (see above - Communication with the app).

-On the other have shifter is more cryptic.
+On the other hand shifter is more cryptic.
 It broardcast some magic numbers for a bit: `070f0014556a8437023a0124000000000000000000`.
 For now only know part is `0124` which seems to be shifter battery voltage.
 In any case `070f0014556a8437023a` seems pretty consistent and doesn't change (at least on mine OX - need more testers).
+May be it is just a fixed value which RD seek when trying to connect, or it have some encrypted meaning ...

 After couple of broadcast last part of the message (last 6 bytes) become RD mac address in reverse.
 It seems that shifter is listening for RD broadcasts and when it find OX device it put it's mac address in his own broadcast.